Charles P. Mason: Later life

 Upon his retirement from the Navy, Mason settled in Jacksonville, Florida, but later moved to Pensacola, where he served as Deputy State Director of Florida Civil Defense.
 He later headed the Pensacola Historical Society and served as a member of the city council, before he was elected as the 49th mayor of Pensacola in June 1947.
 Mason was reappointed Mayor in 1949 and in 1951 was reappointed both to the City council and Mayor.
 He remained in that capacity until 1957, when he was succeeded by Roy S. Philpot.
 During Mason's tenure, the city increased size from less than 10 square miles to more than 17 square miles.
 A new public library was built and the library moved from Old Christ Church.
 Plans for a municipal auditorium were completed and an old Frisco engine was given to the city and placed in the Garden Street plaza.

-Six years later, Mason ran for Mayor again and was elected, holding the office until 1965.
+Six years later, Mason ran for mayor again and was elected, holding the office until 1965.
 Upon his second retirement, the Florida legislature designated him honorary Pensacola Mayor for life.
-Mason was also a member of the Boy Scouts of America; Early Birds of Aviation and served as its President.
+Mason was also a member of the Boy Scouts of America; Early Birds of Aviation and served as its president.

-He and his wife Ralphine Fisher raised their grandson, Charles P. Mason III, who orphaned after his father Lieutenant Charles P. Mason Jr. died in an airplane crash in Nevada in September 1944 and after their daughter-in-law, Cornelia Amos was killed in a car crash in 1949.
+He and his wife Ralphine Fisher raised their grandson, Charles P. Mason III, who was orphaned after his father Lieutenant Charles P. Mason Jr. died in an airplane crash in Nevada in September 1944 and after their daughter-in-law, Cornelia Amos was killed in a car crash in 1949.
 Charles P. Mason III graduated from the U.S. Naval Academy and became a naval aviator same as both his father and grandfather did.

-Vice admiral Charles P. Mason died at his home in Pensacola, Florida, on August 15, 1971, aged 80 and was buried at St. John’s Cemetery in Pensacola.
+Vice admiral Charles P. Mason died at his home in Pensacola, Florida, on August 15, 1971, aged 80 and was buried at St. John's Cemetery in Pensacola.
 Admiral Mason Park in Pensacola was named in his honor.

 Decorations

-Here is the ribbon bar of Vice admiral Mason:
+Here is the ribbon bar of Vice Admiral Mason: